ska-telescope/ska-gui-components/docs/src/DropDown.rst

-    "required", "boolean", "No", "false", "Asterisk is added to the label if true" "setValue", "function", "No", "null", "Used to update the value onChange" "testId", "string", "Yes", "", "Identifier for testing purposes" "value", "string", "Yes", "", "Value that is displayed within the component"
+    "required", "boolean", "No", "false", "Asterisk is added to the label if true" "setValue", "function", "No", "null", "Used to update the value onChange" "testId", "string", "Yes", "", "Identifier for testing purposes" "sx", "object", "No", "{}", "Define the style object of the component" "value", "string", "Yes", "", "Value that is displayed within the component" "variant", "string", "No", "standard", "Define the variant of the component"

 .. admonition:: Constants